 It was great to see my family, I love them bundles, but I still can’t comprehend why anyone would want to live where it snows.
 I thought I was going to die of frost bite, it was so cold, and I found myself counting the seconds until I could be back in paradise, working on my tan.
 Driving around town, I realized that nothing has really changed from when I grew up there.
 Sure there are more houses and more people, but basically it’s the same old same old.
 I have never understood why people will live their entire lives in the same place; dying in the same city they were born.
 How boring.
 Do you not have any adventure in your life?
 Do you not want to experience something new and exciting, while you are still young enough to enjoy it?

 I had lunch with a client just before I went back and she made a very powerful statement to me.
-I asked her why she was considering moving to Costa Rica.
+I asked her why she was interested in Guanacaste real estate.
 “Everyone is so miserable back home.
 They get up everyday, and do the same thing over and over.
 I don’t want to be on my death bed, wishing I would have done something but realizing I ran out of time” Groundhog day, I thought, the same reason I left.
 You know that stupid saying; good things come to those who wait?
 What a crock of garbage.
 Good things come to those who go out and make it happen, NOW!

 There is a famous David Lee Roth lyric, “I was young and bold but boy that sure changed with a wink of an eye.”
 Stephen Tyler has one too, “if you always do what you have always done, you will always get what you have always got.”
 One of my first sales managers, when I was peddling pots and pans, used to say “wish in one hand and crap in the other, and see which one fills up first.”
 That one is my favorite quote.
 The point I am trying to make is simple.
 Why are you still there, when your heart is here?
 What is your excuse?
 What are you afraid of?
 If you want Change, don’t believe in Hope, believe in Action.